RADAR-base/radar-base-app/README.md

 # @radarbase/app-kit

-A plugin-based React Native **library** of widgets, components, and services for building configuration-driven health research apps.
+A plugin-based React Native **library** of SDUI nodes, core services, and configuration contracts for building manifest-driven health research apps.

 The repo root **is the library**.
 A runnable host template lives in [`starter-kit/`](./starter-kit) and consumes the library exactly the way any other study app would — clone, rename, drop in a config, ship.